MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/store-selector.md

 ## Add a store selector module to a page

-For "pick up in store" mode, the module can only be used on PDP and cart pages.
-In addition, you must set the **Mode as Pick up in store** in the module's property pane.
+For "pickup in store" mode, the module can only be used on PDP and cart pages.
+In addition, you must set the mode as **Pickup in store** in the module's property pane.
 - For information on how to add a store selector module to a buy box module, see [Buy box module](add-buy-box.md).
 - For information on how to add a store selector module to a cart module, see [Cart module](add-cart-module.md)